foambubble/foam/docs/user/features/note-properties.md

 # Note Properties

 At the top of the file you can have a section where you define your properties.
-This section is known as the [Front-Matter](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-front-matter/) of the document and uses the YAML formatting.
+This section is known as the [Front-Matter](https://learn.cloudcannon.com/jekyll/introduction-to-jekyll-front-matter/) of the document and uses [YAML formatting](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes).

 > Be aware that this section needs to be at the very top of the file to be valid